 As UTSA’s chief academic officer, Dr. Espy oversees eight academic colleges and the new transdisciplinary School of Data Sciences; the academic support divisions, including Faculty Success, Academic Innovation, Undergraduate Studies, Career Engaged Learning, Continuous Improvement & Accreditation, Graduate and Post-Doctoral Studies, Global Initiatives, Student Success, Strategic Enrollment, Student Affairs, and the Libraries, UTSA Art Collection and the Institute of Texan Cultures; in addition to cross-cutting sections Institutional Research and Analysis, Academic Finance & Administration, Academic Initiatives, and Academic Strategic Communications.

-Throughout her career as an academic servant-leader, Dr. Espy has championed the bold idea that higher education can only achieve its aspirational goal of promoting social, intellectual and economic transformation for all by intentionally enabling access, inclusion, success and workforce preparation for those who have been historically underrepresented.
-Working collaboratively across every corner of campus, she has dedicated her efforts to progressing toward this goal by furthering an outstanding academic environment that positively impacts students, faculty and staff for the benefit of our community.
-Both student learning and career-readiness are enriched by actively advancing increasing faculty diversity, equity, inclusion and support through dedicated hiring programs, services for teaching innovation, and enhanced research development to build top tier capacity and facilitate external partnerships.
+Throughout her career as an academic servant-leader, Dr. Espy has championed the bold idea that higher education can only achieve its aspirational goal of promoting social, intellectual and economic opportunity for all by intentionally enabling access, inclusion, success and workforce preparation for those who have been historically underrepresented.
+Working collaboratively across every corner of campus, she has dedicated her efforts to progressing toward this goal by furthering an outstanding academic environment aligned with workforce needs that positively impacts students, faculty and staff for the benefit of our community.
+Both student learning and career-readiness are enriched by actively advancing increasing faculty diversity, equity, inclusion and support through dedicated faculty hiring programs, services bolstering teaching innovation, and enhanced research development to build top tier capabilities and facilitate external partnerships.

 At UTSA, she has translated her leadership philosophy to build on the university’s legacy of achievement as a Hispanic Serving Institution, and — working collaboratively with faculty, staff and students — has led the enhancement of programs to intentionally serve Latino and all students.
 Reflecting this focus, UTSA in 2020 earned the prestigious Seal of Excelencia from Excelencia in Education, certifying the university’s intentionality in promoting student success and impact in achieving positive outcomes.